Abstract independence relations in neostability theory: Independence Theorem

 \section{Independence Theorem}

 In this section, we want to use the notion of witnessing developed previously to prove a generalised version of the independence theorem.
 This result has been key to the study of simple and $\NSOP_1$ theories.
-Our version of the Independence Theorem for relative Kim-independence will require the use of weak transitivity.
-The importance of weak transitivity lies in the fact that it allows us to find new Morley sequences out of old ones: \begin{lemma}\thlabel{weak-transitivity-and-morley-sequences} Let $\ind$ be an independence relation satisfying weak transitivity and $n < \omega$.
+Our version of the Independence Theorem for relative Kim-independence will require us to briefly explore a property which appears already in \cite{adler2009geometric} and also, in passing, in \cite[\S9.2]{kaplan2020kim}, where it is not given an explicit name but only described as ``a weak form of transitivity.''
+We will name it accordingly: \begin{enumerate} \item[($\star$)] \textit{Weak transitivity }: For all $M \models T$ and $A,B,C \subset \M$, if $A \ind_M BC$ and $C \ind_M B$, then $AC \ind_M B$. \end{enumerate} This is a relatively common property of traditional independence relations. \begin{remark} Let us note that, by \cite[Proposition 3.1.3]{delbee2023axiomatic}, if $\ind$ is an Adler preindependence relation, then $\ind^*$ is also an Adler preindependence relation which, in addition, satisfies right normality. \end{remark} \begin{lemma} Adler preindependence relations satisfying right normality also satisfy weak transitivity. \end{lemma} \begin{proof} This is \cite[Remark 2.1]{adler2009geometric}. \end{proof} \begin{remark} \begin{enumerate}[(i)] \item The above does not require strong finite character. \item The use of right normality can be avoided if we redefine weak transitivity by: $A \ind_M BCM$ and $C \ind_M BM$ implies $AC \ind_M B$.
+However, the definition given above, as well as being the original formulation in \cite{kaplan2020kim}, is also more naturally related to transitivity in the usual sense. \end{enumerate} \end{remark} \begin{example} $\uind$, $\iind$, $\find$, and $\dind$ are all Adler preindependence relations satisfying right normality (see \cite{casanovas2011simple}), so by the above, they all satisfy weak transitivity. \end{example} The importance of weak transitivity lies in the fact that it allows us to find new Morley sequences out of old ones: \begin{lemma}\thlabel{weak-transitivity-and-morley-sequences} Let $\ind$ be an independence relation satisfying weak transitivity and $n < \omega$.
 If $(b_i)_{i<\omega}$ is $\ind$-independent over $M$, then so is $(b_{ni}, b_{ni+1}, \dots, b_{(i+1)n-1})_{i<\omega}$. \end{lemma} \begin{proof} Fix $n < \omega$.
 Let $\bar{b}_i := (b_{in}, b_{in+1}, \dots, b_{(i+1)n-1})$.
 We prove by induction on $i$ that $\bar{b}_i \ind_M \bar{b}_{<i}$.

 First, note that, by $\ind$-independence, $b_n \ind_M b_0\dots b_{n-1}$ and $b_{n+1} \ind_M b_0 \dots b_{n}$, so by weak transitivity $b_nb_{n+1} \ind_M b_0 \dots b_{n-1}$.
 Inductively, for any $1 \leq k \leq n-1$, we have $b_n b_{n+1} \dots b_{n+k} \ind_M b_0 \dots b_{n-1}$, and again by $\ind$-independence, we also have $b_{n+k+1} \ind_M b_0 \dots b_{n+k}$.
 So, by weak transitivity again, $b_n \dots b_{n+k+1} \ind_M b_0 \dots b_{n-1}$.
 This proves that $b_n \dots b_{2n-1} \ind_M b_0 \dots b_{n-1}$.